 Trust-based estate planning is used in situations when you need a more sophisticated estate plan or you have estate planning goals or personal needs that cannot be accomplished with only a will.

-Find out what type of documents you need in your estate plan at a free evaluation with the Atlanta estate planning attorneys at Meyring Law Firm.
+Find out what type of documents you need in your estate plan at a free evaluation with the Atlanta trust attorneys at Meyring Law Firm.
 We have 10+ years of experience counseling residents of Atlanta and helping them protect their future!

 How Trusts Can Benefit Your Estate Plan